Israeli airstrikes crush apartments in Gaza refugee camp, as ground troops battle Hamas militants

-KHAN YOUNIS, Gaza Strip (AP) — A barrage of Israeli airstrikes leveled apartment buildings in a refugee camp near Gaza City on Tuesday, with rescuers clawing through the destruction to pull men, women and children from the rubble.
-Israel said the strike, which targeted a senior Hamas military leader, destroyed a militant command center and an underground tunnel network.
+KHAN YOUNIS, Gaza Strip (AP) — A barrage of Israeli airstrikes leveled apartment buildings in a refugee camp near Gaza City on Tuesday, and footage showed rescuers pulling men, women and children from the rubble.
+Israel said the strike destroyed a Hamas command center set up in civilian houses and an underground tunnel network.

 The Israeli military said dozens of militants were killed, including a key Hamas commander for northern Gaza.